goblinhack/zorbash/README.md

 -------

 Welcome to the lair of the dread tentacleye, Zorbash.
 Collect the crystals of Zorb and confront Zorbash to win.
 This is work in progress.

 Current status:
-- no bosses yet or end game
+- no bosses or end game so far
 - crystal collection does nothing so far

+Content:
 <!-- begin type marker -->
-- 55 monsts types
+- 55 monsters
-- 52 food types
+- 52 food
-- 26 weapons types
+- 26 weapons
-- 19 treasure types
+- 19 treasure
-- 12 boots types
+- 12 boots
-- 8 items types
+- 8 items
-- 8 gauntlets types
+- 8 gauntlets
-- 8 armor types
+- 8 armor
-- 7 buffs types
+- 7 buffs
-- 6 staffs types
+- 6 staffs
-- 6 cloaks types
+- 6 cloaks
-- 6 amulets types
+- 6 amulets
-- 5 keys types
+- 5 keys
-- 4 wands types
+- 4 wands
-- 4 shield types
+- 4 shield
-- 4 rings types
+- 4 rings
-- 4 debuffs types
+- 4 debuffs
-- 3 mobs types
+- 3 mobs
-- 3 doors types
+- 3 doors
-- 2 skills types
+- 2 skills
-- 2 potions types
+- 2 potions
-- 1 player types
+- 1 player
 <!-- end type marker -->

 Comments and suggestions welcome.